 When a pupil is late for school, they should enter the building via the front office so that they can be recorded as being present.
-Registers are taken promptly at 8.45am.
+Registers are taken promptly at 8.35am.
 After 9.15am, when the registers have closed, they will be recorded as late and arrived after the register has closed (U).
-This denotes an unauthorized absence.
+This denotes an unauthorised absence.

-If there is no contact from the parent, the child will go down in the register as 'O' (unauthorised).
+If there is no contact from the parent, the child will go down in the register as 'O' (unauthorised) and will be considered absent.
 Persistent lateness will be monitored and letters sent to parents to inform them.
 If lateness remains a problem and this lateness is after close of register a referral may be made to the Inclusion Service.